joshwilensky/Good-README-Generator/README.md

 node index.js
 ```

-Because this is a command-line application that won’t be deployed, you’ll also need to provide a link to a walkthrough video that demonstrates the functionality of your application.
-Revisit the Screencastify Tutorial in the prework as a refresher on how to record video from your computer.
+Because this is a command-line application that won’t be deployed, you’ll also need to provide a link to a walk-through video that demonstrates the functionality of your application.
+Revisit the Screencastify Tutorial in the pre-work as a refresher on how to record video from your computer.

 ## User Story